For those looking at future IPOs, Harsh Goenka has a piece of advice

 For those looking at future IPOs, Harsh Goenka has a piece of advice2 min read .
-Updated: 18 Nov 2021, 10:46 PM IST
+18 Nov 2021

 - I can visualise another dot com like collapse.
 And the retail shareholders are going to get burnt, Harsh Goenka said.